tkem/uritools/docs/index.rst

 Results of :func:`urisplit` and :func:`uridefrag`
 ------------------------------------------------------------------------

-Result objects from the :func:`urisplit` and :func:`uridefrag` functions are actually instances of subclasses of :class:`collections.namedtuple`.
+The result objects from the :func:`urisplit` and :func:`uridefrag` functions are subclasses of :class:`collections.namedtuple`.
+These subclasses add the attributes described in those functions, as well as some additional methods:

 .. autoclass:: SplitResult
    :members: